-The continued growth of internet penetration across all African countries is influencing the emergence of new e-commerce platforms and online retailers.
+The result of continued growth of internet penetration across all African countries is influencing the emergence of new e-commerce platforms and online retailers.
 An article for IT News Africa, Adesh Kisten, Head of Sales at i-Pay noted;

 “In African markets where credit is often treated with suspicion and cash is still king, low-cost banking providers tend to stay away from lending or credit facilities.
 Technology is seen as a way to keep the costs that traditional banks have to bear in check – resulting in millions of clients having access to online banking via smart devices but no way to shop online.
 Instant EFT solutions open the world of e-commerce up to those ‘uncarded’ millions, creating exciting new markets for merchants and consumers alike.”